Freckleton Air Disaster: Funerals

 Many of the civilians killed in the Freckleton air disaster were buried in a communal grave within the Holy Trinity Churchyard in two separate services held on the afternoon of 26 August.
 The services were officiated by the vicar of the parish, with assistance from the chaplain of BAD-2.
-The American military provided coffins for all the deceased and would cover all expenses for the ceremonies.
+The American military provided coffins for all the deceased and covered all expenses for the ceremonies.

 Personnel from RAF Warton served as the guard of honour for the funeral processions and as pallbearers for the children's coffins, which were carried in a procession from the ruins of the school and through the village to the Holy Trinity Church, where services were held prior to their interment in a communal grave in the village churchyard dug by American servicemen in the shape of a letter T. Four of the servicemen selected to act as pallbearers specifically requested to carry the coffins of two children they had befriended in the village.

 Contemporary reports indicate the streets lining the funeral processions were filled with mourners standing up to six deep.
 Two further children to succumb to their injuries, 6-year-old Beryl Hogarth and 5-year-old Joseph Threlfall, and 64-year-old teacher Louisa Lee Hulme—all of whom died on 25 August—were also later buried in the communal grave.
 The final fatality of the accident was 6-year-old Maureen Denise Clarke, who succumbed to her injuries on the afternoon of 4 September.
 Clarke was also buried within the communal grave.

 The four British servicemen killed in the disaster were buried in separate cemeteries across England and the Isle of Man.
 The ten American servicemen killed in the disaster were initially buried at the Cambridge American Cemetery and Memorial.
 At the request of their families, the bodies of six of these servicemen were repatriated to America following the war.
 The four American servicemen killed in the Freckleton air disaster to remain buried upon British soil are Sergeant Theodore Edwin Nelson, Sergeant Frank Louis Zugel, Corporal Arthur James Rogney, and Private Minas Philip Glitsis.
 Three of these men worked in the maintenance division of BAD-2, and one within the base complement squadron.